+The employees work from 8am to 5pm, however, the hours the office is not open to the public.
+Currently there is only 1 FT employee in the department, with the assistance of student employees.
+This limited staffing does not allow for public walk in traffic.
 The majority of Community and Contract Education classes are held during the evenings and on the weekends at SRJC's Santa Rosa and Petaluma campuses, the SW Santa Rosa Center, and various other off-campus facilities.
-Staff work evening and weekend hours to provide services at Chamber Concerts events.